 MOMS Advocacy Focus: Action & collaboration to improve conditions at the Ottawa Carleton Detention Centre (OCDC); to reduce numbers of men & women in detention; to increase diversion of vulnerable people who do not belong in jail into treatment in the community; and to ensure a new Corrections Act is passed and results in meaningful reform of Ontario corrections.

-Proposed new jail for Ottawa
+Our position on proposed new jail for Ottawa

-- MOMS is in favour of a new jail for Ottawa, but NOT a larger one.
+- MOMS is in favour of a new jail for Ottawa, but not a larger one.

 Reform of Ontario Corrections